 Hey friends!
 Come on in and take a look around my first ever home tour.
 Our home is decorated for Fall and I’m excited to welcome you in.
-I don’t pick up for everyone so that goes to show how special you are to me.
-Take a look around and then visit some of the other bloggers joining in on the Fall Home Tour Blog Hop linked up below.
+I don’t pick up after my four kids for everyone, so that goes to show how special you are to me.

 What are you waiting for?
 Step on in and take a look around.
 Greeting you at the door is a tulle and leaf wreath I made a few years ago.
 We don’t have many trees with changing leaves in Florida so I have always loved this wreath and continue to get lots of compliments on it.

-I changed up the decorations on our faux mantel for Fall.
+I changed up the decorations on our faux mantel this year.
 I combined oranges and creams with the aqua framed mirrors.
-The complimentary colors make for an eclectic Fall color scheme that catches my eye every time I walk into our living room.
+The complimentary colors make for an eclectic fall color scheme that catches my eye every time I walk into our living room.

 Over the years I have purchased small pumpkins from Walmart, dollar stores and craft stores.
-I don’t like spending more than about $1 on them.
+I don’t like spending more than $1 on them.
 I can’t see spending hundreds of dollars on fake pumpkins which will only be on display a few months of the year.
 I shopped my house for some other rustic accent pieces and rearranged.
-I am a notorious rearrange – a cheap way to make a difference.
+I am a notorious for shopping my house – a cheap way to make a difference.

 When I pulled out the decorations I felt like a pumpkin fairy waving my want and adding pumpkins everywhere I went.
 Adding a few small pumpkins and a candle to the hanging rake we have gave it a whole new wow factor.
 We usually use it to hang our keys but right now it is holding much more precious cargo.
 I hung my flannel shirt on the hook next to it for cool morning when I need long sleeves to walk my boys to the bus stop.
 The shirt once again tied in the pops of teal and aqua.